 When do tickets become available?

 The Alaska Marine Highway System releases its summer schedules in early spring each year, and tickets for popular Southeast and Southwest routes are at a premium.
-A good strategy is to follow the AMHS on social media channels and check the website frequently.
+A good strategy is to follow the AMHS's social media channels and check the website frequently.
 Be as flexible as possible with travel dates, since long weekends and holidays are extremely busy.

 What do I pack?
 What can I bring on board?